Literature Is Entertainment or It Is Nothing

 Neddal Ayad: Bruno Schulz…

-Thomas Ligotti: As opposed to Bernhard’s repetition, Schulz exemplifies the other major road to stylistic distinction—that of metaphor.
+Thomas Ligotti: As opposed to Bernhard’s repetition, Schulz exemplifies the other major road to stylistic distinction — that of metaphor.
 Like Nabokov, he uses metaphor in a way that is magical, even when the stories he’s telling are as banal as a greasy rivulet of drainage flowing beneath the rotten boards of a backyard fence.
-That metaphor, or one very much like it, was the first thing I read of Schulz’s when I happened upon his book The Street of Crocodiles and opened it somewhere in the middle pages.
+That metaphor, or one very much like it, was the first thing I read of Schulz’s when I happened upon his book The Street of Crocodiles affiliate link and opened it somewhere in the middle pages.
 This was one of those rare occasions when I knew I had struck gold.
-I didn’t need to read another sentence—I just bought the book.
+I didn’t need to read another sentence — I just bought the book.
 Along with Poe and Lovecraft, Schulz is another of the great sick men of literature, if that’s the sort of thing that attracts you.
 There’s a word used to describe Schulz’s writing that turns up occasionally in Lovecraft’s writing.
 That word is “febrile.”
 This quality seems to me essential for all literature of nightmare, especially horror fiction.

 Neddal Ayad: William S. Burroughs…